 For console-steer boats, get an external GPS antenna and NMEA network kit.

 Aligning your GPS with your transducer is one of the most important, yet overlooked installation requirements for creating quality BioBase maps.
 For a tiller-steered boat, the GPS in the display is already lined up with a transom mounted transducer, so an external antenna might not be necessary.
-However, if the display will be mounted more than a couple of feet or a meter away from the transducer, get an external GPS antenna (Lowrance Point-1, Simrad GS25 or Simrad HS75) For 95% of lake and pond applications, the accuracy and precision of the Point-1 is more than sufficient.
-For application that require Differential correction, you can network any third party NMEA-compatible DGNSS device.
+However, if the display will be mounted more than a couple of feet or a meter away from the transducer, get an external GPS antenna (Lowrance Point-1, Simrad GS25 or Simrad HS75).
+Further, external GPS antenna have heading compasses that give users better positional awareness and will help with navigating.
+For 95% of lake and pond applications, the accuracy and precision of the Point-1 is more than sufficient.
+For application that require differential correction, you can network any third party NMEA-compatible DGNSS device.
 Also, if you purchase an external GPS antenna, you will need to install a NMEA 2000 network on your boat.
 The minimum you need to get started is a NMEA 2000 starter kit.